 sudo certbot --apache --agree-tos --redirect --hsts --staple-ocsp --email firstname.lastname@example.org -d www.example.com

-This is the ideal setup that includes force HTTPS 301 redirects, Strict-Transport-Security header, and OCSP Stapling.
+This ideal setup includes force HTTPS 301 redirects, a Strict-Transport-Security header, and OCSP Stapling.
 Just make sure to adjust the e-mail and domain name to your requirements.

 Now your URL will be https://www.example.com instead of HTTP://www.example.com.